sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 ```

 `.jsctor`, like other pragmas, supports the same "zeroeth" JSContext
-parameter trick as [jsfunc](#jsfunc-regular-functions), which is useful
+parameter as [jsfunc](#jsfunc-regular-functions), which is useful when the
-when the global object is needed for resource allocation.
+global object is needed for resource allocation.

 ### jsfget, jsfset: custom property reflectors